 - 1. The physical fitness competition will be coed in all events within the Athletic Phase competition.
-Males and females will compete as members of the same team as follows: - ♦ Curl-ups: 16 members (8 males/8 females) - Push-ups: 16 members-(8 males/8 females) - ♦ 8x220-yd oval relay: 8 members -(4 males/4 females) - ♦ 16x100-yd shuttle relay: 16 members (8 males/8 females)
+Males and females will compete as members of the same team as follows: - ◆ Curl-ups: 16 members (8 males/8 females) - Push-ups: 16 members-(8 males/8 females) - ♦ 16x100-yd shuttle relay: 16 members (8 males/8 females) - 2.
+Only the competing runners and a coach from the teams called to compete in that specific heat may enter the inside of the track area.
+This is to allow better race monitoring for safety AND better race execution by event.